St Bernard's Catholic Primary School

 School works with the Communication and Autism team.
 Tracey Jones is the teacher that supports our school.
 She will observe, assess and offer advice on ways to support children with Autism at home and at school.

-School may also ask advice from Lydia Hulusi who is our Educational Psychologist.
+School may also ask advice from our Educational Psychologist support staff.

-Claire Davies is the Speech Therapist who supports our school.
+An Authority Speech Therapist who supports our school.
 She visits school for one afternoon every two weeks and will provide programmes of work for the children.
-These programmes are delivered by Mrs. McCarthy.
+These programmes are delivered by school SEN staff.

 The school will provide support for children if they need support with managing their own behaviour and/or to build up skills and confidence in dealing with social situations.